-I could not help but imagine how if we, in our sturdy ship with a professional crew, were lurching in the turbulent waters how it must have been for the crews of the early explorers.
+I could not help but imagine how if we, in our modern sturdy ship with a professional crew, were lurching in the turbulent waters how it must have been for the crews of the early explorers on the Magellan ship.

-Would you like to cruise Cape Horn and the Straits of Magellan?
+Would you like to cruise the Straits of Magellan and Cape Horn?
 Let us know your thoughts.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: